Skip to main content

 Methodology and source

 This is a reference utility, not a substitute for filing advice.
-Rates and thresholds shown are the headline values; actual deduction depends on PAN availability (higher rate for non-PAN), specified-person status under Section 206AB (legacy era) / corresponding new-Act provision, and any sector-specific exemptions.
+Rates and thresholds shown are the headline values; actual deduction depends on PAN availability (higher rate for non-PAN), specified-person status, and any sector-specific exemptions.
 For the authoritative text refer to incometax.gov.in and the TRACES portal.

 Related guides